hudspace/gift_project/README.md

 `pip3 install django`

 6) Next, use the cd command to navigate to the root folder in the GiftTracker project.
 The root folder is entitled gift_project and contains the manage.py and db.sqlite3 files, along with a few others.

 7) Once you're in that folder, type the following:

+'python3 manage.py migrate'

+This will initialize the application databases.
+Then type:

 `python3 manage.py runserver`

 8) Now go to your browser and in the address window type the following: localhost:8000

 9) The app homepage should appear and you're good to go.